Manhunt underway for alleged suspect after UVA shooting kills 3, injures 2 others

 At this time, police said UVA student Christopher Darnell Jones, Jr. is a suspect.
 Jones is at large and considered armed and dangerous.

+The UVA Athletics website listed Jones as part of the university’s football team.
+The site claims he didn’t play any games in 2018, but was on the roster.
+At this time, it’s unclear what his overall involvement was on the team.

+10 On Your Side is still learning whether Jones is a current student at the university.

-The University of Virginia’s Police Department is working alongside law enforcement to apprehend Jones.
+The University of Virginia’s Police Department is currently working alongside law enforcement to apprehend Jones.

 All classes have been canceled for Monday, Nov.
 14. Only designated essential employees should report to work today.
 University Transit Service have also suspended all academic routes Monday morning.
 Transit officials say they will re-evaluate their ability for service in the afternoon.